Are you thinking about starting a keto diet? This post is for those looking for

 - Monk Fruit Sweetener: This incredible product by Lakanto is an all natural, zero carb, zero calorie, non-glycemic sweetener that I use for nearly ALL of my sweet recipes.
 This stuff is the perfect substitute for sugar because it tastes exactly the same and incorporates in at a 1:1 ratio!
 I recommend it to everyone, especially those that follow a keto diet but still have a big sweet tooth!
 If you want to get on this amazing stuff, you can use code “REALBALANCED” for 20% off on your order!

 - Coconut Flour: I LOVE using coconut flour!
 It is tasty and perfect for NUT-FREE keto recipes!
 I use it in SO many different recipes, such as my Low-Carb Coconut Blondies and my Nut-Free Keto Bread.
 I get my coconut flour from Thrive market.
-Pick up your batch from Thrive and save 25% on your first order!
+Get up to $20 in shopping credit when you purchase a Thrive Market Membership!
+(1-month, 3-month, and 1-year memberships available)

 3. Prepare and have meals ready